Singapore to Hong Kong

 The Observation Library boasts exceptional views overlooking the ocean as it stretches out below you while you enjoy your cruise.

 The eponymous lounge carries its name well.
-Set on the highest level at the very top of the ship, this is a quiet space for reading and reflection while being dazzled by the undulating seascapes that are constituent to life on board.
-Borrow a book from the in-house library, read the papers or just embrace the tranquillity of being at sea.
+Set on the highest level at the very top of the ship, this is a quiet space for reading and reflection while being dazzled by the undulating seascapes that are part of life on board.
+Borrow a book from the in-house library, read the papers, or just embrace the tranquility of being at sea.

 Venetian Lounge